 Throughout our global operations, we strive to drive an accountable, ethical approach to doing business with suppliers and customers alike, minimize our environmental footprint, and help our employees to prosper and contribute to the communities where we operate.
-In 2021, we established our 2030 sustainability goals against a refreshed framework that focuses on our world, people and approach.
 For more than 20 years, sustainability has been integrated into the fabric of our company, a key area of differentiation for Flex.